FAQ

 Will the teams receive any technical support during the exercise?

-Yes, the Blue Teams that have encountered technical issues with their account, VPN connection, etc. can contact the organisers via a special messenger in their private account.
+Yes, the blue teams that have encountered technical issues with their account, VPN connection, etc. can contact the organizers via a special messenger in their private account.

 Yes, we will provide root access to the participants.